nurla9000/nurla9000/README.md

-Former cod modder (sometimes im still active)
+cod modder - very lazy, but i get the job done

+## me
-Know for mw2a - now know for iw4sb (sandbox)
+know for mw2a - now know for iw4sb (sandbox)

-Add me on discord if you need help on anything modding related or want to collab on something - @codonline
+i test and contribute to many things

-# My links
+## my links
 https://linktr.ee/nurla9000
+add me on discord if you need help on anything modding related or want to collab on something - @codonline